Learn about inheritance taxes, including federal and state rules, thresholds, and strategies to minimize tax liability for heirs and beneficiaries.

 Strategies for reducing inheritance taxes

-Understanding the basics of estate planning (PDF) can help you reduce inheritance taxes for your heirs.
-As a benefactor, you might consider making gifts to your heirs or to a charity, or setting up an irrevocable trust.
+Understanding the basics of estate planning can help you reduce inheritance taxes for your heirs.
+As a benefactor, you might consider making gifts to your heirs or to a charity or setting up an irrevocable trust.

-Working with a professional and creating an estate plan today can help you find which strategies to lower your taxable estate will work best for you and your heirs.
+Working with a professional and creating an estate plan today can help you determine which strategies for lowering your taxable estate will work best for you and your heirs.

 Lifetime gifting